-Position of center: 25 miles north-northwest of Tampa, Florida
+Position of center: About 135 miles (217 kilometers) east of West Palm Beach, Florida

 Map: Projected path